 Figuring out how to choose a domain name is similar to figuring out how to choose a company name — it requires a lot of thought and consideration.
 Your domain name is your identity on the web; you want to make sure you choose a domain name that not only fits your business, but is also easy to find and promote.

-10 tips for choosing a domain name that gets results
+How to choose a domain name that gets results

 - Choose a domain name that is easy to type.